Dossier · LR-001/Threat Intel Field ReportSep 2024 — May 2026IsThisQRSafe Intel Cell

 Section IV

-The location of a catch is one of the more interesting datapoints we have.
-Users only share their coordinates after seeing a malicious verdict — a privacy-by-design decision that means we do not collect location at all for the ~99% of scans that turn out to be safe.
-Even with that filter, 200 of the 207 high-confidence catches have a coarse location attached, and they fall across 111 distinct one-degree-by-one-degree geographic cells.
+The location of a sighting is one of the more interesting datapoints we have.
+Users only share their coordinates after seeing a malicious verdict — a privacy-by-design decision that means we do not collect location at all for the ~90% of scans that turn out to be safe.
+Even with that filter, 200 of the 207 high-confidence sightings have a coarse location attached, and they fall across 111 distinct one-degree-by-one-degree geographic cells.

 Section V